 The Advanced Land Observing Satellite-2 (ALOS-2) carries an L-band Synthetic Aperture Radar, called PALSAR-2, as its primary sensor.
 It was launched in May 2014, and after five years of the regular operation phase and two years of the post-operation phase, ALOS-2 is still in nominal operation.
-It is expected to continue and upgrade its missions of monitoring disaster, forest, ecosystem, ice and ocean by utilizing its capabilities of high resolution, rapid response for disaster, precise measurement of land displacement, and long-term data archive in combination with upcoming satellites: the Advanced Optical Satellite (ALOS-3) and the Advanced Land Observing Satellite-4 (ALOS-4).
+It is expected to continue and upgrade its missions of monitoring disaster, forest, ecosystem, ice and ocean by utilizing its capabilities of high resolution, rapid response for disaster, precise measurement of land displacement, and long-term data archive with the upcoming Advanced Land Observing Satellite-4 (ALOS-4).
 A detailed description of ALOS-2 is given in Appendix 4.